IMPACT / INDIA

 Expert Insights from the Responsible Mica Initiative

 India remains the world’s most important source of mica, supplying a wide range of industries from electronics and automotive to cosmetics and paints.
-The reality of mica extraction and trade in India is however complex and opaque.
-Global companies across all sectors are under increased scrutiny to demonstrate that their raw materials are responsibly sourced, yet they struggle to reach transparency to the mines, the very first mile of the supply chain.
+The reality of mica extraction and trade in India is, however, complex and opaque.
+Global companies across all sectors are under increased scrutiny to demonstrate that their raw materials are responsibly sourced, yet they struggle to reach transparency back to the mines, the very first mile of the supply chain.

 Our Partners in India

-The Community Empowerment program is directed by RMI staff and implemented with the support of more than 90 development professionals employed by local civil society organizations (CSOs).
+The Community Empowerment program is directed by RMI staff and implemented with the support of more than 90 development professionals employed by local non-governmental and civil society organizations (NGOs and CSOs).

 Our lead CSO and NGO partners collaborate in a consortium to optimize their effectiveness on the ground and optimize use of budgets: